kissthefuture/share_code/README.md

   All codes are collected from teaching material, blogs, open source projects and/or even I do not known where they are from.
 If the codes' owner has declared the Copyright and/or Copyleft, they will be kept.
 Anything Else check the declaration below, please.

+  This project is open source.
+It is released mainly as "MIT license".
+If you prefer another open source license, just contact me and I'll try to add your preferred license as well.

 ///////////////////////////////////////////////////////////////////////////////////////////